-I came to Mexico for its food and the diving and as it turned out those were the only two things which didn’t disappoint.
+I came to Mexico for its food and diving in Cozumel and as it turned out those were the only two things which didn’t disappoint.
 I know that I will return at some point, avoiding Tulum like the plague, and explore the rest of the country but for now, the only things I miss about it are the tacos and the diving.
 I don’t even miss its margaritas as I discovered them too late.
-Rookie error I know.
+A rookie error I know.

-I had planned to go diving on both of Mexico’s coasts – the Carribean and on the Pacific in Baja California.
-I couldn’t wait to dive the Great Maya Barrier Reef, the second largest coral reef after the Great Barrier Reef in Australia and hopefully see my first hammerhead shark in Gordo Banks.
-In the end, money and for me freezing water temperatures kept me from going to Baja California and so I decided to focus my diving on the Carribean for the time being and to venture into one of Yucatan’s cenotes.
+I had planned to go diving on both of Mexico’s coasts – the Carribean and in the Pacific in Baja California.
+I couldn’t wait to go diving in Cozumel and the Great Maya Barrier Reef, the second largest coral reef after the Great Barrier Reef in Australia and hopefully see my first hammerhead shark in Gordo Banks.
+In the end, money and the for me freezing water temperatures kept me from going to Baja California and so I decided to focus my diving in the Carribean for the time being and to venture into one of Yucatan’s cenotes.

 It was in the wake of this conundrum that I decided the only thing able to help me (remember, I hadn’t discovered those margaritas!) was a week of non-stop diving in Mexico.
 I checked on the Girls that Scuba page, found Blue Life in Playa del Carmen, and before I knew it I had booked a hotel and a week of various dives there.
 While Blue Life has a shop in Tulum as well, I realized that most dives are conducted from Playa del Carmen and honestly, I was ready to get the hell out of Tulum.